 Catherine admits that her daughter’s tenacity and drive convinced her to go for it.
 “It” being Seto-licious, a company founded on the Seto (Catherine’s maiden name) families secret recipe for Mandarin-style wontons.
 The traditional preparation of wontons and its history have always connected the Seto family to their culture.

 When you see Catherine and Niki together it’s easily recognizable that Niki is cut from the same cloth as Catherine because their work is seamless.
+A devoted single mom and her amazing child.

 They both have sales experience, yet they bring different skill sets to the table.
 Catherine smiles as she admits that her daughter Niki is the CEO and the boss.
 Catherine shared with me that “it sounds cliche, but Niki is the ying to my yang.
 Wherever I lack, she fills in the gaps.
 It just works! “